A look into post-graduate intern’s experience in rural Malawi

 In this unique setting, interns can take on an active role in developing this nonprofit network; a role that is hugely diverse.
 “As Butterfly Space has such a diverse range of projects, I assist in a variety of tasks,” says Amanda Drobek, who’s currently doing an internship.
 “I have taken on email campaigns, newsletters, social media posting, fundraising, grant research and writing, comprising an overall communications map and strategy, writing website copy, and doing project visits and assessments.
 I’ve also set up Google Analytics, I’ve done bartending training, and I have assisted on the ground work with certain projects.
 There is definitely always something to do whether it be for the lodge directly or a specific program.”

 Confirming the multi-faceted nature of these internship opportunities, Josie Redmonds, the lodge’s founder and manager, points out that the community programs are in a development stage.
-“Our projects have been steadily growing, and continue to do so, so there is scope in many areas to get involved whether the overall structure or specifics with individual projects,” she explains.
-“While there will always be some specific tasks our interns take on, there is always scope to get involved in areas that each person feels most passionate about too.”
+“Our projects have been steadily growing, and continue to do so, so there is scope in many areas to get involved, whether in the overall structure or the specifics of individual projects,” she explains.
+“While there will always be specific tasks our interns take on, there is always room to get involved in areas and projects that each person feels most passionate about too.”

 “One of my highlights so far is participating in a tree planting event in a village just outside Nkhata Bay,” Amanda continues.
 “It was a great experience working with the local community and spreading awareness on the importance of planting trees.
 Working together, we planted almost 100 trees and distributed another 300 to community members to plant near their homes.
 It is inspiring to know what an impact these trees will make for the community in the future.”